Elmer and Dorothy Eade

 Married for 63 years, the couple had no children, but many children, including niece Bonnie Grab, called the Eade home theirs in the summer months.
 Bonnie remembers visiting the ranches as a child and spending hours picking vegetables in the huge vegetable garden and helping with chores.
 She also remembers the Eades’ kindnesses.
 “My aunt and uncle loved children,” said Bonnie.
 “I remember most of all how giving they were . . . they gave so much of themselves.”

 The couple died two years apart.
 Mrs. Eade died in 2000 at age 89 of natural causes.
-Her husband passed away last year at age 90 following an automobile accident.
+Her husband passed away in 2002 at age 90, following an automobile accident.

 Mrs. Eade was very active in the La Posa chapter of Eastern Star, from which she received a service award and pin for 50 years of service.
 She also enjoyed crafts and was an avid collector of dolls and china.
 Mr. Eade was an Islam Shriner and a 50-year member, as well as past master, of the Santa Lucia Masonic Lodge, No. 302, of King City, from which he received the Hiram Award-the highest award bestowed by the Masons.
 He also was a member of the Scottish Rite of San Jose, and a former member of the Monterey and San Benito cattlemen’s associations.